pool2win/blog-and-docs/docs/development-updates/_posts/2024-07-04-frost-federation.md

 ---
 layout: post
-title: FROST Foundation Using Rust
+itle: FROST Federation Using Rust
 ---

 We need a threshold signature to manage the payout on a decentralised